 “In graduate school I got to do a thesis role.
 You’re pre-cast as a lead of some kind, and then they have you do an extensive paper and character analysis.
 My thesis role was Annie, in ‘Annie Get Your Gun,’” says Heaton.
 “That’s one of my biggest roles.”

 Heaton began her career at SLCC when she was hired as an adjunct instructor in 2011.
 In her most recent production, “Romeo and Juliet,” which ran here at SLCC during the spring of 2013, Heaton was the assistant director and vocal coach.
 Now, Heaton is excited to be the sole director on her first production in this capacity at SLCC, “A Curious Savage,” which is slated to open Oct.
-24 at the Black Box Theater.
+24 at the Black Box Theatre.

 “This is my first primary [production], I am the sole director; this is my project at the community college, and I’m really excited,” says Heaton.